Long Time lapse controllers review: BixiCon VS DigiSnap Pro

 I’m not talking about the “Normal Power Mode” which let the camera connecting constantly as it’s not the way you should be running a long duration time lapse system.

 So it’s more something to setup once and use remotely where Digisnap allow a bit more tweaking on site.

-Conclusions on these time lapse controllers.
+Conclusions on these long duration time lapse controllers.

 Main advantages of the Digisnap Pro from Harbortronics

 Many power possibilities, simultaneous 2 batteries with separate input measuring, Charger, Solar panel, …), it also offer super low power mode if battery reach a warning level.

 It’s controlled by Bluetooth, so you can be on the floor level and remote your camera settings without opening the box and keeping the system uploading at the same time.
 WiFi and Bluetooth working at the same time.

 The data modem is external and can include plenty of different model to keep up to date with technology.

 The Bluetooth allows you to reset each board (camera/FTP/..) so you don’t need to touch anything.

 The system can send many emails based on errors it may encounters, you can limit these to 3 per day.